oslabs-beta/Sveltool/README.md

 ## Sveltool Features

-<li>Sveltool parses your webpage and extracts the components, as well as their associated state and props.</li>
+- Sveltool parses your webpage and extracts the components, as well as their associated state and props.

 <li>The tool then displays your component structure in an easy-to-understand, tree-like visualization powered by the D3.js libray. </li>
 <li>This allows you to view the hierarchical structure of your webpage and easily find the state and props of any component.</li>